jeroenst/zwave-mqtt-broker/README.md

 This module is based on node-openzwave and allows you to transform Z-Wave messages into MQTT messages.
 Works perfectly on a Raspberry Pi with an Aeon Lab Z-Wave USB dongle.

+When installing on UBUNTU x64 the library path to the openwave library is not set.

+Add it by executing:
+echo "/usr/local/lib64" >> /etc/ld.so.conf
+ldconfig

 ## Install

 ```sh